FairfieldAfterDark/metro-publisher-import/README.md

 ```
 php import.php import-file.csv
 ```

+This process assumes your CSV contains proper fields, including: UUIDs, Geonames, Latitude/Longitude.
+If you don't, read further down this page on how to generate that.

 ##### Replacement Warning:
 Every time you run this script, it will **replace** any locations in MetroPublisher that have matching UUIDs, so use cautiously.